Learning while Driving

 After getting married, my wife and I moved to Abu Dhabi – 5 minutes away from her office and 102 km away from mine.

 My workplace is in Dubai so I drive about 2 hours a day (roundtrip).

 While anyone would dread this setup, I am enjoying it so far.

 Why?
 Simply because I have 2 hours of pure opportunity for learning.

 Here are 3 things I do to keep sharpening the saw:

 # 1: Podcasts

 This is one free way to learn from so many experts.
 Most of these podcasts are downloadable.
-What I do is download the podcasts I like and copy them to a flash drive, then plug it in the car.
-That is more economical rather than playing the podcast on your phone while online – which will consume a lot of your cellular/mobile data.
+What I used to do is download the podcasts I like and copy them to a flash drive, then plug it into the car’s usb port.

 # 2: Audible